randallwc/.dotfiles/notes/commands.md

 sha256
 bc # calculator
-nohup command & # run the command in the background and not stop even if you quit
+nohup command & # run the command in the background and not stop even if you quit hash # show all commands yes # print y a bunch
 ```

 https://linuxize.com/post/how-to-run-linux-commands-in-background